subhanghani339/physical-ai-humanoid-robotics/docs/module-1-ros2/ros2-fundamentals.md

 ## Explanation of Launch Files

 Launch files in ROS 2 are XML or Python files used to start and configure multiple ROS 2 nodes and other processes simultaneously.
-They simplify the deployment of complex robotic systems.
+They simplify the process of setting up complex robot systems by allowing you to define the startup behavior of all components in a single file.

-Example (Python launch file):
+Example `my_robot_launch.py`:

 ```python
 from launch import LaunchDescription